No script

 Piaţa Victoriei is the most important place in the city center and it’s where the communist revolution started in the city - which later spread to the rest of the country.

 What started as a gathering of angry citizens quickly turned for the worst.
-Local authorities trying to contain the protest from spreading called in the army who eventually opened fire on the unarmed civilians.
+Local authorities trying to stop the protest from spreading called in the army who eventually opened fire on the unarmed civilians.

 If you look closely at the walls of some buildings here you can still see bullet holes left there on purpose to remind people of what happened here…